akveo/react-native-ui-kitten/docs/contents/articles/button/index.md

 ```

-The result will be this:
+This should look like this:

 ![Image of dark buttons](/images/components/darkButtons.png)